-Berlin-Mitte is very international; an eclectic mix of cultures and nations intersecting and co-existing.
+Berlin-Mitte is a worldly district; an eclectic mix of cultures and nations intersecting and co-existing.
 Residents live between world-famous sights, government quarters and cultural temples.
 Nowhere in the capital is reunification more evident than in Mitte.
-Here beats the heart of Berlin, and desired addresses are aplenty, including Friedrich-Wilhelm-Stadt, Spandauer Vorstadt, Rosenthaler Vorstadt and the historic Nikolaiviertel.
+Here beats the heart of Berlin, and desired addresses abound, including Friedrich-Wilhelm-Stadt, Spandauer Vorstadt, Rosenthaler Vorstadt and the historic Nikolaiviertel.

 Expats who choose to live in Mitte will quickly find that parking is a problem.
 Spaces are rare, and the traffic can be nerve-wracking.
-However, Berlin has an excellent public transportation system by which one can reach almost every point in the city.
+That said, Berlin has an excellent public transportation system by which one can reach almost every point in the city.

 In addition to the upmarket neighbourhoods of Grunewald and Schmargendorf, Charlottenburg stands out for its solid middle-class respectability.
 Unlike in the student districts of Friedrichshain and Prenzlauer Berg, in this neighbourhood expats can anticipate living alongside the affluent and those who value a certain quality of life.

 Wilmersdorf is a cosy area to the west of the city.
-Also, normally thought of as bourgeois, wealthy and conservative, the neighbourhood is evolving slightly due to the return of a younger, more vibrant crowd.
+Also normally thought of as bourgeois, wealthy and conservative, the neighbourhood is evolving slightly thanks to the return of a younger, more vibrant crowd.
 Wilmersdorf offers an environment with lots of green space and a wide choice of schools, making it popular with families.